k-nuth/docs/specs/Executor.md

 > If you pass an empty string, the node will use the default settings.
 >

-Then yo need to start the executor with @Bitprim.Executor.InitAndRunAsync
+Then you need to start the executor with @Bitprim.Executor.InitAndRunAsync